 This example demonstrates the importance of using both types of profiling.
 PC sampling points out those areas of software taking the most CPU cycles, whereas basic block analysis points out the number of times areas of software are executed.
 Both methods are essential for a balanced picture of application performance.
-If a real application has an inherent performance weakness, profiling can show where additional care must be taken when building the data structures and code to compensate for memory latency.
+If a real application has an inherent performance weakness, profiling can show you where to especially be careful when you build the data structures and code to compensate for memory latency.